 - 3.0 minimum GPA in all science and math courses

 - GRE (Graduate Record Examination) scores (subject test not required)

 - Departmental interview may be required

-- Undergraduate Pre-requisites: Two years of college biology including either Cell Biology or Biochemistry or equivalent, two years of college chemistry, and one year of college mathematics
+- Undergraduate Pre-requisites: Two years of college biology including either Cell Biology or Biochemistry or equivalent, two years of college chemistry (including one year of organic chemistry), and one year of college mathematics (statistics and/or calculus)

 - Students holding degrees in disciplines other than biology or chemistry are encouraged to apply with the understanding they may be required to successfully complete the undergraduate prerequisites before becoming fully matriculated in the M.S.
 Biotechnology Science program.